jonsimonsen/Ramsetti/README.md

 -Instructions can be clearer.

 # Currently prioritized issues
--Include JQuery in project.
+-Include more JQuery in project.
 -Find out how to section the footer.
 -Do we actually use the universal selector since some elements are overriding it later?
 Maybe we can put it on sections instead.
 -Can we get around the hacky solution of putting borders in the same color on roof squares to make sure the border on tetrimino squares isn't visible?
 -Unrelated: font size 100%?
+-Bower(Yarn), node, grunt, gulp
+-iTerm
+-semikolon i JavaScript?

 # Solved issues/new features
 -Removed duplicate css code by using the same classes on elements that should share styles.
 -Cleaned up and commented css file according to advice.
 -Fixed flexbox adjustment hack by removing the unwanted element and using flex-basis instead.
 -Fixed JS to hide/show all siblings when toggling How to play button.
-TODO: Try doing this with JQuery.
 -Changed flex-direction and order on small devices to get a one column setup with the game board near the top.
 -Changed flex-direction in the footer for the same reason.
 -Set game area to a fixed width of 360 pixels.